DataScienceSpecialization/courses/06_StatisticalInference/01_03_Expectations/index.md

 ## Example

-- What's the sample variance from the result of a toss of a die?
+- What's the variance from the result of a toss of a die?

   - $E[X] = 3.5$
   - $E[X^2] = 1 ^ 2 \times \frac{1}{6} + 2 ^ 2 \times \frac{1}{6} + 3 ^ 2 \times \frac{1}{6} + 4 ^ 2 \times \frac{1}{6} + 5 ^ 2 \times \frac{1}{6} + 6 ^ 2 \times \frac{1}{6} = 15.17$